AditiMooley/BasicLearning/README.md

 # BasicLearning
-This is a simple code made to check your withdrawals and deposits, thus helping you make a balancesheet.
+This is some basic code which I learnt while learning the basics of Python and C++